How to Feel Less Triggered by the Things That Used to Set You Off

 All of that may be true.

-Your system may be reacting to one very specific moment: the tone in someone’s voice, the look on their face, the sentence in the email, the pause before they replied, the sensation in your body when you imagined being judged, or the belief that says, “I’m in trouble.”
+Because “criticism” is a category.
+Your body may be reacting to one very specific moment: the tone in someone’s voice, the look on their face, the sentence in the email, the pause before they replied, the sensation in your body when you imagined being judged, or the belief that says, “I’m in trouble.”

 Not because we need to overanalyze everything.
-But because your system may not be reacting to the situation in general.
+But because your body may not be reacting to the situation in general.
 It may be reacting to a specific cue, meaning, memory, sensation, or protective association.

 If you tap on “I feel anxious,” you may feel calmer for a while.
 And that can be genuinely helpful.

-But if the deeper charge is connected to the moment someone’s voice became sharp, or the look that made you feel small, or the old belief that you are about to be blamed, then general tapping may only reach the surface.
+But if the deeper charge is connected to the moment someone’s voice became sharp, or the look that made you feel small, or the old belief that you are about to be blamed — then general tapping may only reach the surface.
+The tapping was not wrong.
+It may simply not have reached the part of the pattern your body is actually responding to.

 For example, someone may say, “I am triggered by family gatherings.”
 But when we slow it down, the strongest charge may not be the whole gathering.
-It may be the moment one person makes a certain comment, the feeling of being watched, the pressure to behave pleasantly, or the old fear of being criticized if they say what they really think.
+It may be the moment one person makes a certain comment, the feeling of being watched, the pressure to behave pleasantly, or the old fear of being criticised if they say what they really think.

 Someone else may say, “I hate being corrected.”
 But the charge may not be correction itself.
 It may be the split-second body response that says, “I am about to be humiliated,” or “I have done something wrong,” or “I am not safe being seen imperfectly.”